InkblotSoftware/aisutil/README.md

 2016-04-29 00:00:00.000,235104485,H3P=`q@ETD<5@<PE80000000000
 ```

-You can see there's a timestamp, a message type (from the payload), an
+You can see there's a timestamp, an optional message type (from the
-MMSI (from the payload), and the payload.
-Multipart messages are
+payload), an MMSI (from the payload), and the payload.
+Multipart
-pre-concatenated, so there's no merging to be done, and one input line
+messages are pre-concatenated, so there's no merging to be done, and
-corresponds to one output line, assuming no decode errors.
+one input line corresponds to one output message, assuming no decode
+errors.

 If you're really interested, `source/aisutil/mcadata.d` contains a
 spec for the format we inferred from working with some data